kkmhogen/KBeaconProDemo_Android/README.md

 ```

 ##### 4.3.3.6 Intermittent advertisement
 In some cases, you may want Beacon to broadcast intermittently.
-For example, broadcasting for 10 seconds every 2 minutes.
+For example, broadcasting for 5 seconds every 2 minutes.
 ![avatar](https://github.com/kkmhogen/KBeaconProDemo_Android/blob/main/periodic_adv.png?raw=true)
 Example: Beacon broadcasts 5 seconds every 2 minutes in Slot1.
-The interval between broadcasts within 5 seconds is 1 second.
+The advertisement interval is 1 second in advertisement period.
 That is, the Beacon sleeps for 115 seconds and then broadcasts for 5 seconds.
 ```Java
 void setSlot0PeriodicIBeaconAdv()
 {